Why It Works

 Combine peppers, scallions, ginger, garlic, thyme, allspice, nutmeg, brown sugar, soy sauce, lime zest and juice, olive oil, 2 teaspoons black pepper, and 1 tablespoon kosher salt in the work bowl of a food processor or the jar of a blender.
 Blend until a rough purée is formed, about 1 minute.

-Place chickens in a large bowl or baking dish.
-Pour marinade over chickens and turn until thoroughly coated.
 Divide chicken and marinade between two gallon-sized zipper-lock bags, or place in a large baking dish and cover tightly with plastic wrap.
 Place whole allspice berries and bay leaves in a gallon-sized zipper-lock bag and fill with water.
 Refrigerate chicken and bay leaves at least 10 hours and up to 1 day.

 When ready to cook, remove chicken from bags, allow excess marinade to drip off, and transfer to a large plate.
 Light one half chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and pile the coals against one wall of a kettle grill.
 Alternatively, set the leftmost burners of a gas grill to medium-high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
-Set bottom and lid vents to half open.
+Set bottom and lid vents to half-open.

-Drain bay leaves and allspice berries in a fine mesh strainer.
-Spread 2/3rds of bay leaves evenly over the cooler side of the grill (it's ok if some allspice berries fall through) in a pattern just large enough to fit the chickens.
+Drain bay leaves and allspice berries in a fine-mesh strainer.
+Spread 2/3 of bay leaves evenly over the cooler side of the grill (it's ok if some allspice berries fall through) in a pattern just large enough to fit the chickens.
 Lay the chickens over the bay leaves skin side up with the legs pointed towards the hotter side of the grill.
 Place 1/3 of remaining bay leaves over hot side of grill and immediately cover, with the vent above the chicken.
 Cook for 15 minutes.

 Open lid and place half of remaining bay leaves and allspice berries on hot side of grill directly above the coals.
 Immediately cover and cook for another 15 minutes.
 Open lid, add 15 new coals to the pile of hot coals, then place remaining bay leaves and allspice berries on hot side of grill directly above the coals.
-Cover and continue to cook until the coolest part of the chicken breast registers 145°F on an instant read thermometer, about 20 minutes longer.
+Cover and continue to cook until the coolest part of the chicken breast registers 145°F (63°C) on an instant-read thermometer, about 20 minutes longer.

 To split a chicken, start by using sharp poultry shears to remove the backbone by cutting along both edges of the spine.
 Next, flip the bird over and flatten it slightly by pressing down.
 Cut the bird in half along the center of the breastbone with a sharp knife.
 Your butcher should be able to do this for you.
-You can also substitute 4 chicken leg quarters if you prefer more dark meat (I do).
+You can also substitute four chicken leg quarters if you prefer more dark meat (I do).

 This recipe can easily be doubled.
 To double, use twice the amount of chicken but the same amount of marinade.
 Cook all four chicken halves on the grill at the same time.